-Comment: The trails coordinator has evaluated this requirement and the condition has been satisfied.
+The Planning Board has evaluated this requirement and the condition has been satisfied.

-- 10. Preliminary Plan of Subdivision 4-14020: The PPS was approved on July 30, 2015, (PGCPB Resolution No. 15-86), with the following conditions (in bold) related to the review of this DSP, or are provided at this stage of development for information. - 5.
+- 10. Preliminary Plan of Subdivision 4-14020: Preliminary Plan 4-14020 was approved on July 30, 2015, (PGCPB Resolution No. 15-86), with the following conditions (in bold) related to the review of this DSP, or are provided at this stage of development for information. - 5.
 Prior to the approval of a Detailed Site Plan for multifamily dwellings, the applicant shall demonstrate to the Planning Board that the on-site private recreational facilities for the fulfillment of mandatory dedication (Section 24-135) will be properly developed within or next to the same parcel or lot as the residential building to the extent practicable, and maintained to the benefit of future residents pursuant to Section 24-135(b)(2) of the Subdivision Regulations.

-Comment: Private recreational facilities have been provided with this application by the applicant and have been reviewed by staff.
+The Planning Board found that private recreational facilities have been provided with this application by the applicant and have been reviewed by staff.
 The private recreational facilities are found to be acceptable.